About The Watermill Center Fall/Spring Artist-in-Residence Program

 Andrew Ondrejcak (and collaborator Shara Nova of My Brightest Diamond) will explore themes of gender and identity in a new opera loosely based on Virginia Woolf’s Orlando.
 While Ondrejcak writes, directs and designs, Nova composes the music and performs the title role.

 Born and raised in Mississippi, Andrew Ondrejcak studied architecture and painting at Savannah College of Art and Design and, later, playwriting at Brooklyn College.
-His work with experimental theater led him to a career in art direction and production design in the fashion industry where he became one of New York’s most sought-after production designers, known for large-scale environmental installations.
-He works with Vogue, Bazaar, Italian Vogue, Wallpaper*, W, V, among others.
+His work with experimental theater led him to a career in art direction and production design in the fashion industry.
+Known for large-scale environmental installations, Ondrejcak soon became one of New York’s most sought-after production designers working with Vogue, Bazaar, Italian Vogue, Wallpaper*, W and V, among others.

 Image Credits: Ondrejcak Portrait, Photo by Georgia Nerheim; You Us We All at BAM Next Wave Festival, Photo by Hans Stockmans